Estimated reading time: 9 minutes

 • Blacklisting of workers by employers.
 Effectively, discriminating against employees based on their Trade Union membership will be made illegal.

-The ban on fire and rehire (in all but cases of imminent financial collapse) is set to follow in October 2026, giving employers around a year to make any necessary changes to terms and conditions under the current legal rules — which, while still available, remain complex and highly sensitive.
+The ban on fire and rehire (in all but cases of imminent financial collapse) is set to follow in January 2027, some time to make any necessary changes to terms and conditions under the current legal rules — which, while still available, remain complex and highly sensitive.

 On the other hand, the proposed new trigger for collective consultation — which would add a further test to the existing 20-redundancies threshold — won’t come into force until 2027.
 This delay, alongside the deferral of day one unfair dismissal rights, gives employers slightly more breathing room to prepare.